 Common renovation activities such as sanding, cutting, and demolition may create hazardous lead dust and chips by disturbing lead-based paint, which can be harmful to adults and children.
 To protect against this risk the EPA issued the Renovation, Repair and Painting Rule.
 It requires contractors performing renovation, repair, and painting projects that disturb lead-based paint in pre-1978 homes, child care facilities and schools be certified by the United States Environmental Protection Agency and use certified renovators who are trained by EPA-approved training providers.
 This course will provide students with techniques to ensure lead-safe work practices are followed.
 Training will include information necessary to contain a work area, minimize dust and how to properly clean up a renovation area to prevent the spread of harmful lead dust.
-The student will be issued a certificate as a Lead Safe Renovator in accordance with federal and state regulation programs.
+The student will be issued a certificate as a Lead Safe Renovator in accordance with federal and state regulation property successful completion of the course and a comprehensive final exam.